 We know that remaining active is a key contributor to good physical and mental health.
-Initiatives such as the national exercise referral scheme, Demetia Actif Môn, MônActif 60+ and Insport sessions for those with disabilities give access to high quality, supervised exercise programmes in our communities.
+Initiatives such as the national exercise referral scheme, Demetia Actif Môn, MônActif 60+ and Insport sessions for disabled adults and young people give access to high quality, supervised exercise programmes in our communities.